 Author, broadcaster, president of Tearfund, and ambassador for Restored

-A literary treasure… this book will shock intrigue you, and open your eyes to consider more courageous avenues in serving God and suffering humankind than ever before.
-Kimberly weaves her story of ultimate human love, hate, and forgiveness balanced between home and hell.
-She risks all to give voice to victims of unimaginable cruelty, and in doing so, she exposes herself to that same darkness.
+“A literary treasure… this book will shock and intrigue you and open your eyes to consider more courageous avenues in serving God and suffering humankind than ever before.
+Kimberly Smith weaves her story of ultimate human love, hate, and forgiveness balanced between home and hell.
+She risks all to give voice to victims of unimaginable cruelty, and in doing so, she exposes herself to that same darkness.”

-Kimberly has been a Mother Teresa to the people of Sudan.
-She rescues suffering girls and lost boys forgotten by everyone but God.
+“Kimberly Smith has been a Mother Teresa to the people of Sudan.
+She rescues suffering girls and lost boys forgotten by everyone but God.”

-Reporter for The Birmingham News
+Reporter for The Birmingham News.

-Passport through Darkness is the extraordinary life journey of Kimberly Smith Highland, an incredible woman with a passion to accomplish the unimagineable!
+“Passport through Darkness is the extraordinary life journey of Kimberly Smith, an incredible woman with a passion to accomplish the unimaginable!
 And she succeeds!
-An amazing story and inspiring read.
+An amazing story and inspiring read.”

-Speaker and author of twenty-five books, including The Secret Holocaust Diaries
+Speaker and author of twenty-five books, including The Secret Holocaust Diaries.

-I dare you to read this book!
+“I dare you to read this book!
 You will be wrecked by God’s call, humanity’s cry, and a subsequent move to action.
 The honesty and gravity of this book will bring personal healing, compassion, and a calibration of heart.
-This book has become recommended reading for our students and workers in the nations.
+This book has become recommended reading for our students and workers in the nations.”

-Pastor of Global Ministries, New Life Church
+Pastor of Global Ministries at New Life Church

-If I didn’t know Kimberly well, I would have thought she was writing fiction.
+“If I didn’t know Kimberly well, I would have thought she was writing fiction.
 Passport through Darkness is real, raw, full of vulnerability—and is infused with much hope and love.
-But I do know Kimberly well and I know that she has experienced the darkest sides of humanity—and the brightest piercings of the light of God’s redemptive love.
-Reading this book will propel us all beyond our self-imposed boundaries, to the ultimate risk of finding and following Christ’s call for our own lives.
+But I do know Kimberly well, and I know that she has experienced the darkest sides of humanity—and the brightest piercings of the light of God’s redemptive love.
+Reading this book will propel us all beyond our self-imposed boundaries, to the ultimate risk of finding and following Christ’s call for our own lives.”

 Rev. Dr. Lauran Bethell

-Global consultant, Ministries with Victims of Human Trafficking and Prostitution, International Ministries, ABC/USA; coordinator, International Christian Alliance on Prostitution (ICAP); and former director, New Life Center, Chiang Mai, Thailand
+Global consultant, Ministries with Victims of Human Trafficking and Prostitution, International Ministries, ABC/USA; coordinator, International Christian Alliance on Prostitution; and former director, New Life Center, Chiang Mai, Thailand.

-From her camp in the desert Kimberly pulls back the canvas of her tent to show us the good, the bad and the ugly of our world today in Passport Through Darkness.
-She allows us to see into her ‘tent of meeting’ (Exodus 33:7) with God.
+“From her camp in the desert Kimberly L. Smith pulls back the canvas of her tent to show us the good, the bad, and the ugly of our world today in Passport through Darkness.
+She allows us to see into her ‘tent of meeting’ (Ex.
+33:7) with God.
 The level of transparency and intimacy she reveals in her walk with God and her husband is encouraging, inspiring, motivating, and challenging.
-This book challenges Westerners about their contentment with insulated ‘secure’ lives—as we sit and sing our polite little songs in our pristine churches.
-How do we not stand up for our brothers and sisters thousands of miles away where human beings are treated without dignity—trafficked, bought, sold, and traded like animals.
+This book challenges Westerners about their contentment with insulated, ‘secure’ lives—as we sit and sing our polite little songs in our pristine churches.
+How do we not stand up for our brothers and sisters thousands of miles away where human beings are treated without dignity—trafficked, bought, sold, and traded like animals?”